Linear growth of translation lengths of random isometries on Gromov hyperbolic spaces and Teichm\"uller spaces: Introduction

 \begin{restatable}{theorem}{mainthm} Let $G$ be a weakly hyperbolic group acting on a Gromov hyperbolic space $X$, and $\mu$ be a non-elementary probability measure on $G$.
 Then $\Prob$-almost every sample path shows at least linear growth of translation lengths.
 More precisely, there exists a constant $\mathcal{L}>0$ such that for $\Prob$-a.e. $(\w_{n})$, $\tau(\w_{n}) \ge \mathcal{L}n$ for sufficiently large $n$.

 Moreover, if $\mu$ further has finite first moment, then for $\Prob$-a.e. $(\w_{n})$ we have where $\lambda$ is the drift of the random walk. \end{restatable}

-As a corollary, \emph{almost every} sample paths of non-elementary random walks on mapping class groups or $\Out(F_{n})$ become pseudo-Anosov or fully irreducible, respectively.
-Here, mapping class groups are acting on the curve complexes and $\Out(F_{n})$ are acting on the complexes of free factors; see \cite{masur1999geometry}, \cite{masur2000geometry}, \cite{bestvina2014hyp}.
+As a corollary, \emph{almost every} sample path of non-elementary random walks on mapping class groups or $\Out(F_{n})$ become pseudo-Anosov or fully irreducible, respectively.
+Here, mapping class groups are acting on the curve complexes and $\Out(F_{n})$ are acting on the complexes of free factors; see \cite{masur1999curve}, \cite{masur2000curve}, \cite{bestvina2014hyperbolicity}.
+In addition to fully irreducibility, another notion that captures the loxodromic property of an outer automorphism is that of atoroidality.
+Using the action of $\Out(F_{n})$ on hyperbolic spaces such as Dowdall-Taylor's co-surface graph \cite{dowdall2017the-co-surface} or Brian Mann's intersection graph \cite{mann2014some}, one can even deduce the genericity of fully irreducible atoroidal outer automorphisms in $\Out(F_{n})$.

 \begin{cor}[Eventually pseudo-Anosov behavior] Let $S$ be a closed orientable surface of genus at least 2 and $\Mod(S)$ be its mapping class group.
 Let $\mu$ be a non-elementary measure on $\Mod(S)$.
 Then for $\Prob$-a.e. sample path $(\w_n)$ of the random walk generated by $\mu$, there exists $N > 0$ such that $\w_n$ is pseudo-Anosov for all $n > N$. \end{cor}